 If you don’t speak at least intermediate French, then unfortunately job options will be limited.
 The service sector (e.g., restaurants, bakeries, hotels) recruits heavily, however those jobs require frequent interaction with locals, and so fluency is a must in most cases.
 Typical office work also will require French, if not for clients then at least for communication between colleagues.

-Opportunities that are more amenable to foreigners include jobs in tourism, language education, au pairing, and manual labor (e.g., on farms, vineyards, cleaning).
+Opportunities that are more amenable to foreigners include jobs in tourism, language education, freelance writing (in your language), au pairing or childcare, and manual labor (e.g., on farms, vineyards, housekeeping).
 On the skilled end of the spectrum, there are multinational companies with offices in Paris that might have more relaxed requirements for French if their working language is English, but those have comparatively stringent educational and experience requirements.
+Examples of these include multinational banks, tech companies, marketing firms, and management consultancies.

 • Verdict: Jobs exist for non-French speakers but options are limited.
 You may have to look outside of your desired field.